 It can augment existing ports, supplement damaged ones and create one from scratch with the ability to conduct Roll On Roll Off (RORO), Load On Load Off (LOLO) and bulk fuel transfers using pipeline systems.

-Containerisation has delivered many benefits but what it has done is concentrated port operations into a smaller number of ports with the necessary equipment and space to handle very large and heavy metal boxes, moving containers over the shore using JLOTS is difficult.
+Containerisation has delivered many benefits, but what it has done is concentrated port operations into a smaller number of ports.
+Without the necessary equipment and space to handle large and heavy metal boxes, moving containers over the shore using JLOTS is difficult.

 The complete JLOTS capability requires many personnel, the JLOTS 2008 exercise for example had the following participants;